Select an Intensive to View Details

 Pre-conference Intensives at Blue Ridge Assembly.
 Participants may reserve lunch in advance from Blue Ridge here (“Early arrival needs”).

 10:00 AM – 3:00 PM

 Join this perennial outdoor favorite for a day with David Winston.
 Examine the unique flora of the southeastern mountains and hear stories of creation and the origin of medicine.
 Discover how the medicine, food and useful materials provided by the plants have nurtured the Native peoples and Appalachian settlers for millennia.
 Explore the healing power of the herbs, the water, the earth, the trees, the songs and how you can make them a part of your life. ($65)

-NOTE: Applications submitted for 5 PDA for acupuncturists and 5 CNE for nursing.
-Sorry no credit for herb walks from OBNM (naturopathic physicians).
+NOTE: Applications approved for 5 PDA for acupuncturists, 4.5 CNE for nursing.
+Sorry, no credit for herb walks from OBNM (naturopathic physicians).

 David Winston RH (AHG) is an herbalist and ethnobotanist with over 40 years of training in Cherokee, Chinese and Western herbal traditions.
 He has been in clinical practice for over 40 years and is an herbal consultant to physicians, herbalists and researchers throughout the USA and Canada.
 In 2013 David was presented with the Natural Products Association (NPA) Clinician’s Award.
 He is founder of Herbalist and Alchemist, Inc, and offers a two year herbal training program at David Winston’s Center for Herbal Studies.